 1810 - 1871

 The Burwell School Historic Site brings important 19th century history alive for 4,500 visitors a year.
 The three buildings (house, classroom building and "necessary") stand on two green, shaded acres on Churton Street in Hillsborough's Historic District; the site is one of the earliest in the area to be listed on the National Register of Historic Places.

-After the departure of the Burwell family in 1857, the property was home to a series of families including notably that of Josiah Collins III of Somerset Place plantation in eastern NC.
+After the departure of the Burwell family in 1857, the property was home to a series of families, notably that of Josiah Collins III of Somerset Place plantation in eastern NC.
 The extended Collins family family took "refuge" there from the Civil War and the house was so filled and busy with activity it was nicknamed "the Beehive."
 Two Collins sons married Hillsborough girls, both of whom had attended the School.
 Later the property was owned by Dr. John Spurgeon, a prominent dentist, and his wife Carrie, whose mother had attended the Burwell School.

 The property was acquired in the 1960's by the newly-established Historic Hillsborough Commission, which raised the funds to restore the buildings and open it to the public as a historic site.
 The Commission raises all funds locally to operate the site through grants, fundraisers, and donations.

 For more information on visiting, click here.

 Did you know that there was a real Mary and a real lamb?
 The beloved nursery rhyme has a fascinating and heartwarming story behind it.
 This song has been a part of childhood since 1830!